 - any other order the court considers appropriate.

 An assessment order has effect for a period not exceeding four weeks (s22(4)).
 It can be extended for a further eight weeks (s22(5)(a)) if there is to be a family conference or four weeks in any other case (s22(5)(b)).
-An assessment order continues to have effect where another application has been made, and the date of determination of that application falls outside the four week period (s22(6)).
 The interim assessment order, in addition to the possibilities listed above, may also order the guardian of the child to take steps specified in the order to secure the proper care and protection of the child, or direct that a person specified in the order be allowed or not be allowed access to the child or to reside with the child.

 The following are the sort of assessment orders used: